Andrew Strauss

 Having deputised for Michael Vaughan as England captain in 2006, Strauss was appointed on a permanent basis for the 2008–09 tour of the West Indies following Kevin Pietersen's resignation.
 He enjoyed success with three centuries, and retained the captaincy into 2009.
 Strauss captained the England team to a 2–1 victory in the 2009 Ashes, scoring a series total of 474 runs, more than any other player on either side, including 161 in England's first victory in an Ashes Test at Lord's in 75 years.
-He held the record for most catches by an outfield player for England – going past Botham and Cowdrey at Lord's against South Africa in 2012 – until he was in turn overtaken by Alastair Cook.
+He held the record for most catches by a fielder for England – going past Ian Botham and Colin Cowdrey at Lord's against South Africa in 2012 – until he was in turn overtaken by Alastair Cook.
 He relinquished the Test captaincy and retired from all forms of professional cricket on 29 August 2012, following his 100th test, which concluded a series defeat by South Africa that saw the England Test team lose their number-one ranking.
 He left the job as the second-most successful captain of England in terms of wins, behind only his former opening partner Michael Vaughan.
 At the end of his retirement press conference he received an unprecedented round of applause from the assembled media.

 He became the ECB's Director of Cricket in 2015, shortly before the sacking of Peter Moores.
 As a result of his services to English cricket, Strauss was appointed a Knight Bachelor in Theresa May's resignation honours on 10 September 2019.

-Education and early life
+Early life and education

-Born in Johannesburg, South Africa, Strauss moved to the UK at the age of six.
-He was educated at Caldicott School, a boys' prep school in Buckinghamshire, followed by Radley College, a public boarding school for boys in Oxfordshire.
+Strauss moved to the UK at the age of six.
+He was educated at Caldicott School, a boys' prep school in Buckinghamshire, followed by Radley College, an all-boys public school (i.e. independent school boarding school) in Oxfordshire.

-He studied economics at the University of Durham, and wrote his dissertation on supermodular games.
-In addition to competing for the university he represented the Hatfield College side, where one of his teammates was the cricket statistician Benedict Bermange.
+He studied economics at the University of Durham, where he was a member of Hatfield College.
+He wrote his dissertation on "why Perestroika failed in the USSR".
+In addition to competing for the university, he represented the Hatfield side, where one of his teammates was the cricket statistician Benedict Bermange.
 Strauss also competed for the university rugby club as a fly-half, starting in the 3rd XV and soon moving up to the 2nd XV.
 Graeme Fowler, his coach at the university, was eventually able to convince Strauss to focus exclusively on cricket:

-In a rare distinction, he achieved a full Palatinate for his cricketing activities.
-He graduated in 1998 with an upper-second class BA degree.
+In a rare distinction, he achieved a full Palatinate (an award "given to those who have represented their country whilst at University and have, at the same time, also made a significant contribution to their club") for his cricketing activities.
+He graduated in 1998 with an upper-second class Bachelor of Arts (BA) degree.